Department of Medicine - Division of Rheumatology & Clinical Immunology

 Fourth-Year Students and House Officers

 The rheumatology division offers a clinical elective for senior medical students and medical house officers designed to present the spectrum of arthritic and rheumatic disease and approaches to diagnosis and management.
 Integration of clinical features with the mechanisms of disease processes is accomplished through informal tutorial sessions as well as didactic lectures.
 The rationale for the various management programs including drug therapies, physical medicine and orthopaedic surgery is emphasized.
 Experience is gained in performance of diagnostic procedures (e.g., arthrocentesis) and in interpretation of relevant laboratory data.
-Out-patient services are offered at several locations, including clinic at University Health Center, the VA Medical Center, and the Arthritis, Bone and Joint Institute at the James L. Kernan Hospital.
+Out-patient services are offered at several locations, including clinic at University Health Center, the VA Medical Center, and the Arthritis, Bone and Joint Institute at the University of Maryland Rehabilitation & Orthopaedic Institute.
 Faculty and students also see patients on an in-patient basis on the various consult services.

 The division of rheumatology and clinical immunology offers a two-year clinical fellowship that emphasizes training in both the clinical and research aspects of rheumatology.
 Three years of prior training in internal medicine are required.